TallChris91/CACAPO-Dataset/README.md

 <h2>The full corpus</h2>

 The full corpus is available via [DataVerse](https://dataverse.nl/dataset.xhtml).
 The format is the same as that of [(Enriched) WebNLG](https://github.com/ThiagoCF05/webnlg).
-Meaning that it is an XML file that also contain intermediate representations to enable the development and evaluation of pipeline data-to-text architectures.
-An example of what a single entry in the XML file looks like:
+Meaning that it is an XML file that also contain intermediate representations to enable the development and evaluation of pipeline data-to-text architectures that encompass tasks such as Discourse Ordering, Lexicalization, Aggregation and Referring Expression Generation.

+<h2>Example</h2>

 ```xml
 <entry category="EnglishIncidents" eid="Id118" size="2">